Photonsters/anycubic-photon-docs/known-issues/photon-known-issues.md

 **IMPORTANT NOTE!**

 As of September 2019, Anycubic has been shipping printers which deceptively look like Photon printers but are not.
 These new printers are incompatible with the original Photon printers.
-The troubleshooting guides and fixes need do not apply to this new printer.
+The troubleshooting guides and fixes provided here do not apply to this new printer.

 ---